Doctor EZ Scheduler

 → Sometimes the patients get frustrated if they call the office and no one picks up.
 They then have to remember to call the office again before they forget.

-→ Patients get frustrated when they have to wait on the line because they’re on hold and not knowing how long they’ll need to wait.
+→ Patients get frustrated when they have to wait in line because they’re on hold and not knowing how long they’ll need to wait.

 I then created user stories based on the personas: